cd-4/git-needy.nvim/README.md

 ![alt text](./popup.png)

 Simply run `:GitNeedyOpen` to open a window to view pending workflows (and workflows waiting for them), press `Enter` on the workflow you want to view, and it will open the approval page in your browser.
 Then after a very thorough investation, you can approve it in your browser.
+To exit this window, press `q`.

 #### Persistent Repo Watching